Peter Hough

 You can track your walk live or plot in advance

 For around £30 a year you have access to all OS maps.
 You can use it to follow a route, track your walk so you've a record, or plot it and follow it on the day.
 The map can be expanded for extra clarity.
 It shows you where you are on the map.
 You can keep your routes private, or public.
-By clicking on 'Find Routes', other people's walks will appear in your chosen area.
-Always choose 'Recommended Routes'.
+By clicking on 'Routes', other people's walks will appear in your chosen area.
+In 'Filters', if you set the Rating to 4.5, it will filter out the rubbish.
 Download the walk, so even if you've no phone signal, you will view it with GPS.
 If you want a hard copy, screen shot it on your tablet and print.
+It conveniently fits on a sheet of A4.
+You can expand it first to fit the screen.

 Drawbacks?
 You're limited to battery capacity, unless you carry a spare power pack.
 We haven't found this a problem, because we tend to use it as back-up, or confirmation on a long walk.
 That's why we print or use paper maps, and consult the app if we're not sure.
 Recently we were out for five hours, tracking our route, and using the phone to record instructions, plus photographs, on one battery charge.
 You can follow the red arrow on the green dashes across a field.
 In fact it's the app which has confirmed what we've long suspected, that the physical path isn't always where the map says it is!

 A good piece of equipment if you've not gone down the app route is a pair of binoculars.
 These are handy for finding that stile hiding in the hedge across the large field.
 That, along with a compass should keep you on the right path.
-It's also worth carrying a pair of wire cutters to remove barbed wire strung across a public right of way, or rescue sheep tangled up, as I have done on more than one occasion!
+It's also worth carrying a pair of wire cutters to remove barbed wire strung across a public right of way, or rescue sheep tangled up, as I have done on more than one occasion.

 The Recce